Problem Set 1 - Due Tue, Sep 11 at 23:59

 - Free Time: For simplicity, this category encompasses all activities not covered by the other three activities above.

 Each time you run your program (by pressing the green triangle in Canopy) it should prompt the user to enter information about these activities and display a time profile.
 Below are three example executions of the time profiling program that show how your program should behave.
 In each run, text in black is displayed by the program, while text highlighed in magenta is entered by the user.
-(In your actual program, the text entered by the user will also be displayed in black; we use magenta here only to clarify the distinction between text entered by the user and text displayed by the program.)
+(As in Task 1, in your actual program, the text entered by the user will also be displayed in black; we use magenta here only to clarify the distinction between text entered by the user and text displayed by the program.)

 Sample Execution #1